-No ancient woodland of semi-natural origin is located within 300m of the scheme according to the Ancient Woodland Inventory Scotland (Map | Scotland's environment web).
+Ancient woodland (of semi-natural origin) recorded on the Ancient Woodland Inventory (AWI) Scotland is present in all directions around the scheme, with its closest patch located approximately 150m to the west of the scheme (Map | Scotland's environment web).

 The NBN Atlas does not hold any records of bird species within 2km over a 10-year period.
+However, this does not preclude the existence of birds and associated nests from the area.
+In addition, habitats suitable for breeding birds can be found in proximity to the bridge.
 Under the Wildlife and Countryside Act 1981, all wild birds and their active nests are protected.